 8.7.4.
 Informing potential students of services in the institution.

 R470-9.
-Credit-by-Examination Policy: The Board of Regents accepts as valid the concept of credit-by-examination without equivalent previous college coursework.
+Credit-by-Examination Policy: The Board of Higher Education accepts as valid the concept of credit-by-examination without equivalent previous college coursework.
 Because of the variety of testing programs, the domain of individual departments and General Education, the following specific policies shall apply:

 9.1.
 Examinations that Replace Specific Coursework: Individual departments may use examinations and assessments consistent with departmental standards and those set in Major Committees to award credit that replaces specific General Education coursework.